 Finally, in 2015, the Joint Committee on Standards for Educational Evaluation (JCSEE), with key representatives from both Canada and the USA, published the most recent set of standards, called the Classroom Assessment Standards for PreK-12 Teachers (see Appendix A).
 The JCSEE standards are grouped into three broad domains (foundations, use, and quality), each with five or six related standards.
 Despite the similarities to the Principles for Fair Student Assessment Practices for Education in Canada, including at least one common committee member, the JCSEE Standards are specifically not intended for use in HE.

-As traditional conceptions of assessment and the standards expected of teachers, grounded in behaviourism and the need for objectivity tended to focus on assessment as a set of skill-based competencies to be employed by instructors, so AL could be defined as a set of sequential tasks in which instructors should engage to ensure objectivity and fairness (e.g. Natriello, 1987).
+As traditional conceptions of assessment and the standards expected of teachers, grounded in behaviourism and the need for objectivity tended to focus on assessment as a set of skill-based competencies to be employed by instructors, so AL could be defined as a set of sequential tasks in which instructors should engage to ensure objectivity and fairness (e.g., Natriello, 1987).
 Recently, as curriculum and pedagogy have changed, several researchers have proposed models related to AL grounded in socio-constructivist views of learning (DeLuca, 2012; Pastore & Andrade, 2019; Xu & Brown, 2016).
-Deluca’s (2012) model, developed in the context of the No Child Left Behind accountability mandate in K-12 schools in the USA, is a coherent lens through which to understand how a pre-service teacher could develop assessment expertise throughout their teacher education program. lDeluca frames AL within Fostaty Young and Wilson’s (2000) ICE model which presents an integrated progression of learning through three levels of complexity, ideas, connections, and extensions.
+Deluca’s (2012) model, developed in the context of the NCLB accountability mandate in K-12 schools in the USA, is a coherent lens through which to understand how a pre-service teacher could develop assessment expertise throughout their teacher education program.
+DeLuca frames AL within Fostaty Young and Wilson’s (2000) ICE model which presents an integrated progression of learning through three levels of complexity, ideas, connections, and extensions.
 Underlying the three levels is a foundational level, where teacher candidates come to know and understand assessment as being situated within a model of teaching and learning, experiential and inclusive pedagogies, and an orientation towards continual professional learning.
 At the ideas level, teacher candidates gain expertise in the big ideas related to assessment (theories of learning, planning educational experiences, classroom assessment, and issues of diversity and inclusion).
-At the connections level, teacher candidates begin to construct their own cognitive conceptions of assessment as they integrate their own past experiences with their new knowledge and add their experience in practica.
+At the connections level, teacher candidates begin to construct their own cognitive conceptions of assessment as they integrate their own past experiences with their new knowledge and add their experience in practice.
 At the extensions level, teacher candidates begin to hone their practice as they deepen their understanding of assessment.

 Willis et al. (2013) describe assessment literacy in alignment with Bernstien’s (1999) idea that there are “horizontal” and “vertical” discourses (p.
 159) with respect to assessment.
-A horizontal discourse is the local, contextualized discourse around assessment which influences local practice, while a vertical discourse is the formalized, structured discourse on assessment in the literature and other more authoritative venues.
+A horizontal discourse is the local, contextualized discourse around assessment that influences local practice, while a vertical discourse is the formalized, structured discourse on assessment in the literature and other more authoritative venues.
 They argue that any given instructor’s conceptions and practice of assessment will be informed by and negotiated within multiple horizontal and vertical discourses.
 Similarly, Xu and Brown’s (2016) model, teacher AL in practise (TALiP) presents a pathway for pre-service teachers to gain expertise in assessment.
 Based on a synthesis of 100 peer-reviewed publications between 1985 and 2015, they present a six-component model:

 the knowledge base